During the marketing period:

-During the marketing period the vendor will gather feedback from the buyers who inspect the property in order to set a reserve (usually on the day of the Auction).
-The vendor is simply aiming to get an indication of value, in order to be realistic with their expectations on Auction day.
+During the marketing period the seller will gather feedback from the buyers who inspect the property in order to set a reserve (usually on the day of the Auction).
+The seller is simply aiming to get an indication of value, in order to be realistic with their expectations on Auction day.

 At the completion of the final open home on Auction day, the Auctioneer will gather those attending, explain the Auction process and list out the Particulars and Conditions of Sale.
 They will then start the bidding.